 B. Leaf-blade or Lamina

 It is the thin, flat part of the leaf that is typically green in color.
 It is characterized by green color, thinness, and smoothness.
-The leaf is divided into three parts: i) leaf apex – a tip of the leaf blade; ii) leaf margin – edge of the leaf; and iii) leaf veins – tiny capillaries.
+The leaf is divided into three parts: i) leaf apex – the tip of the leaf blade; ii) leaf margin – the edge of the leaf; and iii) leaf veins – tiny capillaries.

 Functions of Leaf Blade

 - It helps plants prepare their food using raw materials like water, carbon dioxide, and minerals through photosynthesis.